-The first in a rhythmic trilogy of sculptured utterances, generation to generation (iran si iran) acknowledges ancestral African women’s strategic radical overtures toward autonomy and cultural sovereignty, and endeavors to accommodate multi-generational discourse through indigenous loom-woven cloth as conduit for messages of rememberance.
-This work is initiated by the significance of indigenous West African knowledge systems of cloth and adornment, steeped in sacred inheritance and transmitted through time and space.
-In communion with Wolof women coiffure artisans, synthetic hair fibers are intricately hand-twisted into minuscule roped strands classic of traditional Senegalese ceremonial hairdressing techniques and hand-loomed by Manjak master weaversinto great lengths of multi-patterned memoirs.
-With hand and heart the woven cloths are gathered, tied, coiled, and listened to.
+generation to generation · iran si iran (2019), was initiated by the significance of indigenous West African knowledge systems of cloth and adornment, steeped in sacred inheritance and transmitted through time and space.
+In fellowship with Wolof women coiffure artisans, synthetic hair fibers are intricately hand-twisted into minuscule roped strands classic of traditional Senegalese ceremonial hairdressing techniques then hand-loomed by Manjak master weavers into great lengths of multi-patterned memoirs.
+With hand and heart the woven cloths are gathered, knotted, wefted and tied.
+Lineages listened to.
 Triumphs and tribulations bound taut.
 This aesthetic language of moment, place, and ritual holds space for the temporal and spiritual to coalesce.
 A multitude of mothered tongues entangled surround a seat for contemplation.